inbn/component-gallery/src/content/button.md

 - Dynamically size the button to fit the text in it
 - Keep the text centre-aligned on a single line
 - Ensure the button has distinct styles for disabled, hover, focused, active/pressed and default states.
-- Unless it appears in a [button group](/components/button-group) with other options, use whitespace around the button to distance it from other content.
+- Unless it appears inside a [button group](/components/button-group) with other options, use whitespace around the button to distance it from other content.
 - Make the button big enough so users of touch devices can comfortably use it (a minimum of 10mm in both dimensions)

 If it fits within the design of your website, there are more techniques you can use to improve the affordance of your buttons: